LSchlierf/Glowboard-Bluetooth/README.md

 ```c++
 #define effect_direction true
 ```
 This sets the direction that the ground tracking light effects are going to run.
-Unfortunately, I could only make the light effects work one way, so adjust this value to make the effects run is the direction you normally ride your longboard in.
+Unfortunately, I could only make the light effects work one way, so adjust this value to make the effects run in the direction you normally ride your longboard in.
 This also adjusts the positioning of the default mode.

 ```c++
 #define pixel_density 60